Bourkekev/ms1-music-school/README.md

 ### Scope
 This section determines what the users should be able to do on the website.
-1. Sign up for a class.
+1. Enquire about signing up for a class.
-2. Sign up for a free lesson as a sample.
+2. Enquire about signing up for a free lesson as a sample.
-3. Find out what music classes does the school do, and what cost.
+3. Find out what music classes the school does, and what cost.
 4. Contact the music school for further information.
 5. Find out where the music school is.
+6. Find out more information about the school and its teachers.

 ### Structure
 At this point I started thinking about what information, pages, features, and calls to action were to necessary and how they would be grouped.
 I have included some basic sketching of ideas: